FTAsr/STS/README.md

 Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB download):
 Glove embeddings: http://nlp.stanford.edu/data/glove.840B.300d.zip

-Pretrained feedback model has to be put inside feedback directoy. curl -Lo encoder/infersent.allnli.pickle https://s3.amazonaws.com/senteval/infersent/infersent.allnli.pickle
+Pretrained feedback model has to be put inside feedbackmodels directoy. curl -Lo encoder/infersent.allnli.pickle https://s3.amazonaws.com/senteval/infersent/infersent.allnli.pickle

+## Pretrained classifiers
+You can find the pretrained models in pretrained/classifiers directory.
+These are classifiers saved in pickled format.
+You can choose to load any one of them by just changing the following line in demo.py:

+classifier = pickle.load(open('../pretrained/classifiers/' + <name of pretrained classifer>, 'rb'))

+## Training new classifiers
+You can also train new classifiers on new dataset by invoking AllScores_supervised_02.py file's train method.

 ## Mode of operations
 We have provided two modes of operation to run our system: